c7w/MilitaryChess/readme.md

 Would be made public after the final submission date of the homework and grading process.

 If you are a student taking this course years later, please **DO NOT** copy any of these files directly into your homework.
-The developer will not be responsible for any possible loss.
+The developer will not be responsible for any possible loss of you.

 ## 报文及进程间通信机理